Wind-WindKids/winding/samples/sophieandwind/ice.md

 At home, his dad closed the laptop slowly.
 “Wind… they’re saying no access to the eGull until your grades come up.”

 Wind stared at his dad, "It was not a fair test.
-And both eGuls are ours, not theirs."
+And both eGulls are ours, not theirs."
 His dad looked at him, "It was a fair test.
 You have a very good teacher, Wind."

 The eGull wasn’t just grounded — the Dragon access was gone too.